Shopify/shopify-app-template-php/README.md

 ### Build

 The frontend is a single page React app.
-It requires the `SHOPIFY_API_KEY` environment variable, which you can find on the page for your app in your partners dashboard.
+It requires the `SHOPIFY_APP_API_KEY` environment variable, which you can find on the page for your app in your partners dashboard.
 The CLI will set up the necessary environment variables for the build if you run its `build` command from your app's root:

 Using yarn: